-Get a fully managed database, auto-generated resolvers, and a GraphQL interface ready in minutes.
+Get a managed backend with a built-in CMS, and a GraphQL API for data access ready in minutes.

 What is GraphQL?

 Common GraphQL terminology and concepts

 GraphQL is a query language for APIs and a server-side runtime to fulfill those queries.
 GraphQL was created in 2012 and open-sourced by Facebook in 2015.
 It has rapidly grown in popularity, and tech companies such as Github, Shopify, Stripe, and Twitter have adopted it in recent years.
 Today the GraphQL Foundation oversees the GraphQL specification.

 One of the critical advantages of GraphQL is the reduction of over-fetching of data.
 With GraphQL, developers can retrieve only the data they need, reducing the amount of unnecessary data transfer and the need to implement additional endpoints or complex query parameters.